Bill-Haku/SAMS/README.md

 #### The main function, the start of the whole system.

-Firstly, we call the initialization function to do some initializing work.
+Firstly, we use a txt file to store and check if it is the user's first use.
+Integer `isFirstUse` is a flag integer symbolizing whether it is the first use or not.
 Details are explained in the *initialization (first use)* part.
+If it is not the first use, we load the basic data from the file.

-We get the current time in the initialization function(`first_use()`) and get the hourType according to the current time.
+We get the current time in the initialization function(`IsFirstUse()`) and get the hourType according to the current time.
 5 kinds were divided and the system will show different greetings when entering the system.

 Next is our main part, realizing with a `while`loop.
 We ask for command and explain the operating method and the function of each command number.
 Then we scan a number as the task command.